Table of contents:

 Editorial Listing ShortCode:

-But just what is online learning, and how does it work?
+But just what is online learning, and how do online colleges work?
 Online education refers to any educational instruction and assessment that happens via the internet.
 This type of learning may be utilized by anyone – children, teens and adults.

 Some examples of online education programs include: